 We took possession of the new place days ago.

+The property is full of potential though.
 Someday this will be a romantic courtyard entrance.

 Side of house.